-- attend a school only if invited by a teacher/ youth leader or administrator to the school for a specific talk or activity; - where possible, register their presence at the school reception; - request that a teacher/youth leader remains present in the classroom or hall at all times while the talk/workshop is being given; - request name of DLP on school premises. - fill in relevant checklist.
-See Appendix 10.
+- Attend a school only if invited by a teacher/ youth worker for a specific purpose; - Sign into the reception area where possible; - Request that a teacher/worker remains present in the classroom or hall at all times during the engagement; - Request name of DLP on school premises. - Fill in relevant checklist (Appendix 10).

-Concern Staff Facilitating Online Workshop/Talk for Schools/Youth Centres with teachers/youth leaders present on call
+Concern Staff Facilitating Online engagements with teachers/youth workers present on call